mcidclan/cloud-of-voxels/README.md

 ===============
 This is a basic Voxels to Pixels rendering project, using Ray Tracing through

 an Octree.
-For each Pixel, a Ray is generated and will go through the Octree,
+For each Pixel a Ray is generated, and will go through the Octree

 searching for the first Voxel on its path.
 When the Ray hits the Voxel, the